 - Set boundaries.
 This is where I’ve learned a lot.
 I’m still learning.
 I work from home and my kids are homeschooled by my wife.
 Work, school, family time, and everything else can easily bleed into one jumbled up mess.
 Without boundaries I can easily be doing work while watching a movie with the kids, or while I’m supposed to be winding down with my wife.
 Set and honor boundaries for dedicated work time, dedicated family time, and dedicated spouse time.

-- Surround yourself with people are like-minded.
-I meet regularly with my mastermind groups and while each and everyone of us work hard and are very focused on having successful careers, all of us are focused on family first.
+- Surround yourself with people who are like-minded.
+I meet regularly with my mastermind groups and while each and every one of us works hard and are very focused on having successful careers, all of us are focused on family first.
 We also hold one another accountable when someone seems to drift or lose that focus.
 The company you keep will play a big part in who you become in the future.

 - Find or create work that provides flexibility.
 This has been a big one for me.
-I’ve worked in corporate america and it was challenging to structure my career around my family.
-I’ve also owned businesses in the past, and while that seems like complete freedom it can be no different than corporate america if don’t practice the first three things.
-Today, even in corporate america, and with technology, your work can be flexible enough to structure it around your family.
-Or you can choose to create work, through entrepreneurship, that gives you more control over career.
+I’ve worked in corporate America and it was challenging to structure my career around my family.
+I’ve also owned businesses in the past, and while that seems like complete freedom it can be no different than corporate America if I don’t practice the first three things.
+Today, even in corporate America, and with technology, your work can be flexible enough to structure it around your family.
+Or you can choose to create work, through entrepreneurship, that gives you more control over your career.

 My career as a blogger, author, and speaker allows me to structure my career around my family, but it’s not always easy.
 Part of the reason is I can become task oriented versus focusing on who I really want to become and taking action accordingly.